 Why is this happening?
 It is a technological horror story involving IP mapping.
 An IP is an Internet Protocol address.
 IP addresses are analogous to street addresses.
 They uniquely identify a device (or location where it is found) to establish communication.
 Fixed IPs are tied to geographical locations.
 The Internet is a web of IP addresses.
 A Massachusetts-based digital mapping company called MaxMind decided to provide “IP intelligence” to identify the geographic location of computing devices.
 MaxMind created default locations for cities and states.
 But IP mapping is very imprecise.
 Some addresses are mapped only to a country.

 When IP addresses have no specificity more than being in the United States, the IP locator points them to the center of the United States.
 The center of the United States is in northern Kansas near the Nebraska border.
 For simplicity, it was defined by a nearby latitude and longitude, 38°N, 97°W, which happens to be in the front yard of Joyce Taylor’s house.
 And it escalated from there.

 When law enforcement agencies ask companies like Google and Facebook for the IP addresses used by suspected criminals, the MaxMind locator points to the front yard of Taylor’s house.
 Because of this horrific Internet mapping glitch, the Taylor Ranch is trapped in digital hell.

 One of the more well-known stories in the Old Testament regards the life of Joseph, the great-grandson of Abraham.
-He is sold into slavery in Egypt because of the jealousy and animosity of his brothers.
-There his life is marked by early triumphs, then tragedies, and then the biggest prize of all.
-He becomes prime minister of Egypt and eventually is reconciled to his brothers.
+Because of the jealousy and animosity of his brothers, they wanted to do away with him.
+Joseph was ambushed, thrown into a pit, and eventually sold into slavery in Egypt.
+There, his life was marked by early triumphs, then tragedies.
+Remarkably, he became Egypt’s prime minister and was finally reconciled with his brothers.

 REFLECT & PRAY